 Consultation before Hip Replacement Surgery in Delhi (Pre-OP)

 It is a very important thing for the patients to know about the steps to be taken before hip replacement surgery in West Delhi.
-It is important to discuss with your surgeon, your diagnosis, other options of treatment, the procedure, the post-operative course, and possible complications.
+It is important to discuss with your surgeon, your diagnosis, other options for treatment, the procedure, the post-operative course, and possible complications.

 During hip resurfacing, the worn surfaces of the hip joint are replaced (i.e. the upper end of the femur and the acetabulum on the pelvis) with metal surfaces.
 The operation is called metal hip resurfacing arthroplasty.

 This operation is recommended if you are under 65 and have advanced hip wear and if you are otherwise able to undergo a conventional hip replacement in West Delhi.
-Hip resurfacing involves less bone loss, which allows you to possibly undergo the same operation or to perform a new hip replacement with total prosthesis several years later.
+Hip resurfacing involves less bone loss, which allows you to possibly undergo the same operation or perform a new hip replacement with a total prosthesis several years later.
 A hip resurfacing operation can improve the quality of life.
 However, it is not suitable for everyone.